The Myth of Electronic Publishing

 pages download much faster through a fast ISP than through AOL.

-A reasonable estimate is that a 28K modem on AOL will take about
+A reasonable estimate is that pages take about one and a half

 Despite the growing availability of cable